Oktav: Restoring the glory of Our Lady of Luxembourg as a national emblem

 After the French Revolution, the Oktav was restored and grow in pump and circumstance through the 19th century, especially through the participation of the participation of the royal family after the conversion to Catholicism of Grand Duke William IV of Luxembourg.
 This celebration contributed to building the identity of Luxembourg as a nation-state with its capital as Luxembourg city: as historian James Newcomer notes, "this veneration and observation gave still more character to Luxembourg City as the capital of the nation".

 Specially composed litanies and hymns, first in German, then also in Luxembourgish, gave the Octave a new imprint since the end of the 19th century and give it an increasingly marked national dimension.
 In 1866, for the second centenary of the Oktav, the statue was ceremonially crowned with permission of Pope Pius IX.
 In 1870, Luxembourg became a bishopric, and the old Jesuit church became the cathedral where the devotional statue was venerated and the Oktav celebrated.

 In 1921, Bishop Pierre Nommesch decided to make up for the 250th anniversary of the election of the patroness with a peace and anniversary Oktav, since the celebrations had not taken place in 1916 due to World War I and the poor health of his predecessor Bishop Jean Joseph Koppes.
 He also doubled the length of the Octave, as one week was no longer enough to accommodate all parishes and associations.
-The octave was expanded into a double octave "in special recognition for [the Virgin Mary's] efforts during the period of 1914-1918".
+The octave was expanded into a double octave "in special recognition of [the Virgin Mary's] efforts during the period 1914-1918".

 During World War II, the Oktav took on a national character as it became a symbol of national resistance against the religious persecution of the German policy of Kulturkampf.
 Its patriotic meaning contributed again to the religious identity of Luxembourg.
 On the anniversary of the consecration of the city of Luxembourg to the Virgin first made on 10 October 1666, a national census was held on 10 October 1941 to endorse the Nazi policy of Heim ins Reich; its rejection was seen by the faithful of Luxembourg as another fruit of the Blessed Virgin Mary's intercession in favour of Luxembourg.

 In 1978, for the third centenary of the election as patroness of the country, the Fondation du Tricentenaire was founded.
 The tradition continues to this day.

 In 2020 and 2021, the celebration of the Oktav was limited in numbers due to the ongoing Coronavirus pandemic, but in 2022, the Oktav was celebrated with renewed pomp and circumstance.